ctoruno/Personal-Website/content/project/eu_lawyer_data/index.md

 date: "2022-10-15"
 draft: false
-excerpt: An online dashboard that shows the results from webscrapping publicly available data about lawyers residing in the EU area.
-A dataset of over 345,000 individuals is available.
+excerpt: An online dashboard that shows the results from web scrapping publicly available data about lawyers residing in the EU area.
+Data is only available at the location level.
+  No personal data is publish here.
 layout: single-sidebar
 links:
 - icon: door-open